g0rbe/vps-sentinel/README.md

 ## Update

-Install wil not remove the existing configuration file!
+Install will not remove the existing configuration file!

 ```
 git pull